Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Concluding remarks

 \section{Concluding remarks}

-This paper proposed {\swIVA} and {\swIVAconv} that can incorporate the switching mechanism into conventional {\IVA}-based source separation and {\IVAconv}-based joint source separation and dereverberation to improve their performance when only a relatively small number of microphones are available.
-The switching mechanism enables the improvement by clustering time frames of an observed signal into groups that can be well handled by a small number microphones, and by assigning conventional {\IVA}/{\IVAconv} techniques to process individual groups independently.
-Several essential techniques were introduced to let {\swIVA} and {\swIVAconv} work appropriately, including two initialization techniques based, respectively, on blind and spatially guided approaches, a coarse-fine source model, a factorized switching model, and a separation matrix-wise switching.
-Experiments showed that both {\swIVA} and {\swIVAconv} greatly outperformed the conventional {\IVA} and {\IVAconv} in terms of FWSSNRs and ASR scores when using 2 or 3 microphones.
-In concrete, steady and substantial improvement was obtained when we set the number of switching states at two for MCLP filters and for separation matrices, respectively.
+This paper proposed {\swIVA} and {\swIVAconv} that incorporated a switching mechanism into conventional {\IVA}-based source separation and {\IVAconv}-based joint source separation and dereverberation to improve their performance when only a relatively small number of microphones are available.
+The switching mechanism enables the improvement by clustering the time frames of an observed signal into groups that can be well handled by a small number of microphones and by assigning conventional {\IVA}/{\IVAconv} techniques to independently process individual groups.
+We introduced several essential techniques to let {\swIVA} and {\swIVAconv} work appropriately, including two initialization techniques based on blind and spatially guided approaches, a coarse-fine source model, a factorized switching model, and separation matrix-wise switching.
+Experiments showed that both {\swIVA} and {\swIVAconv} greatly outperformed the conventional {\IVA} and {\IVAconv} in terms of FWSSNRs, SDR, and ASR scores when using 2 or 3 microphones.
+In particular, we obtained consistent and substantial improvement when we respectively set the number of switching states at two for the MCLP filters and for separation matrices.

+{Future work may develop a more consistent source model that does not rely on the proposed hybrid model.
+For example, such advanced source models as non-negative matrix factorization \cite{ilrma2016} and neural networks \cite{Kitamura2019TASLP,Kameoka2019NC} might consistently solve such problems.
+An evaluation with spatially guided initialization might also be important when the estimation accuracy of the spatial guide is degraded under more challenging adverse conditions.}